Close Menu

 At the heart of Vastu-aligned design is the orientation of buildings according to the cardinal directions, a practice believed to optimize energy flow and environmental interaction.
 Entrances facing east, for instance, harness the vital energy of the rising sun, symbolizing new beginnings and vitality.
 The city’s overall layout draws inspiration from ancient Indian models such as Dholavira and Varanasi, where a central sacred element—often a temple or a water body—serves as the nucleus from which roads and settlements radiate outward in a harmonious grid.

 Vastu-vidyā, one of the 64 classical arts, guides the construction of buildings to ensure balance among the Panchabhuta—earth, water, fire, air, and space.
-Materials are chosen not merely for utility but for their elemental properties: clay and wood offer grounding and warmth, while metal supports conductivity and strength.
+Materials are chosen not merely for their utility, but also for their elemental properties: clay and wood offer grounding and warmth, while metal supports conductivity and strength.
 This philosophical approach transforms buildings into living entities, in constant dialogue with nature and the cosmos.

 Functional Spaces: Designing for Purpose and Energy Flow